bbchung/clighter/README.md

 Clighter(C Lighter) is a vim plugin that integrates the libclang to improve c-family development environment, and it currently provides the following features(for c-family):

-* Automatically do semantic highlighting
+* Automatically do syntax(semantic) highlighting.
-* Automatically highlight all words that with the same definition
+* Automatically highlight all words that with the same definition.
-* Options to customize the colors
+* Options to customize the colors.
-* Experimental function to do rename-refactoring
+* Experimental function to do rename-refactoring.

 ![clighter demo](http://goo.gl/ivfipF "Enable Clighter")
 ![clighter demo](http://goo.gl/zq2Epq "Disable Clighter")